Why use a CPL or polarising filter and what is a polarising filter?

 A CPL filter will help kill off reflections in an image, this can provide us with several awesome effects.

-So you pop on your CPL and you twist it to the right polarisation (damn it a technical word slipped in there but don’t worry about it), lets try that again… you turn the cpl so you kill off the reflection and now you can see through the water to all that sumptuous detail below.
+So you pop on your CPL and you twist it to the right polarisation (damn it a technical word slipped in there but don’t worry about it), lets try that again… you turn the cpl so you kill off the reflection and now you can see through the water to all that beautiful detail below.
 You can also play with the effect to just get the right amount of transparency sometimes less is more :-).
 So that’s the first scenario.

 A polarising filter is not just something that’s handy, it can be vital at the best of times and we are still only on the first advantage of using a CPL and it’s reflection killing super powers.
 So if you thought that was good then read on for some more amazing features of a CPL filter.